rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/09-ibc-cosmwasm.md

 ## IBC Specific Logic

 Create a new file `ibc.rs`.
-Add this to the lib.rs
+Add this to the lib.rs.
+This is where our core IBC logic will go.

 ```bash
 touch src/ibc.rs